-You’re not going to get overnight results with these waist shaping exercises but they’re flexible enough to fit in around your daily life, and don’t require a massive time commitment.
-How much time you spend on the healthy diet is up to you!
+You’re not going to get overnight results with these waist shaping exercises but they’re flexible enough to fit in around your daily life and don’t require a massive time commitment.
+How much time you spend on a healthy diet is up to you!

 The general premise is that you want to tone and lengthen your abdominal muscles, rather than building additional muscle mass, as that will make your waist wider!
 That doesn’t mean that you should neglect your core though, as it’s essential for improving your posture (to really show off that toned waist) and helping to prevent back pain.

-You can also look at exercises which tone your shoulders and hips, again adding to the illusion of a slimmed waist.
+You can also look at exercises which tone your shoulders and hips, again adding to the illusion of a slimmer waist.

 Pick your crunches

-- Lay on the ground with your lower back flat and you head and shoulders slightly raised.
+- Lay on the ground with your lower back flat and your head and shoulders slightly raised.